 Step 5: Antennae

 Antennae also called feelers are used for sensing.
 They are common across all the arthropods (spiders, insects, shrimps, etc.) and they are used to touch, smell, sense the temperature, humidity, pressure, and even position.
+Ant’s antennae are relatively straightforward to draw with their kink in the middle, but to make them even cuter, we’ll draw them with a circle at the end.

 Step 6: Make It Cute

 To make your ant even cuter (and move away slightly from a realistic ant), give it a cute smile and draw some small eyes.
+Real ants can’t smile and they mostly communicate with pheromones and via their antennas.

 Step 7: Color the Ant!

+Once the tracing is done, it’s time to color your ant.
 Ants come in many different colors from bright yellow to pitch black with all shades of red and orange in the middle.

-You drew an ant!
+You Drew an Ant!

+Your drawing is now finished!
 You can of course add another small ant next to it or even an entire ant colony, or draw some plants and rocks to give it a background.
+I hope you’ve enjoyed this drawing tutorial.
+Don’t hesitate to subscribe to our newsletter to be notified when a new drawing lesson comes on the site!

 For me, drawing is an excuse to introduce new topics.
 Ants are fascinating, they are so special for many reasons.